zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 ### NS-NSEC-RESP-MULT-NSEC-1
 An NSEC zone.
 NSEC in authority section instead of answer section in response to NSEC query (non-standard NODATA).
-Errouneously multiple NSEC.
+Erroneously multiple NSEC.

 * Zone: ns-nsec-resp-mult-nsec-1.dnssec10.xa
   * The answer section is empty in response to NSEC query.